 - When ready to bake, preheat oven to 350 degrees F.

 - In a medium bowl, mix together cream cheese, powdered sugar and 1 tablespoon Manischewitz syrup with a hand mixer or spoon until combined.
 The filling should be thick.
 If it is dry, add a little more syrup.

-- Roll out dough to 1/8 inch thin on a very lightly floured surface and cut into circles using a 3 or 3 1/2-inch cookie cutter.
+- Roll out dough to about 1/4 - 1/8 inch thin on a very lightly floured surface and cut into circles using a 3 or 3 1/2-inch cookie cutter.
 Add a heaping teaspoon of the filling to the center of each hamantaschen.
 Fold in 3 corners to form a triangle and overlap the edges to seal.
 Don’t overstuff, or your hamantaschen may leak.

 - Place hamantaschen on a parchment lined cookie sheet and freeze for 30 minutes to help seal the cookie so it won’t leak.
 Whisk the remaining egg with a tablespoon of water and brush over hamantaschen.